OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       only some aspects are documented: the spatial reference system, the language of the metadata (English), the extension and a description of the fields.

-- **Arc layers**: These layers contain *linestring* type features.
+- **Arc layers**: These layers contain *linestring* type features which are lines described by a series of segments, each one defined by coordinates (x, y) or (x, y, z).
+  Both extreme vertices of each *linestring* are called nodes.
 Each layer is composed by 6 files:

     - *FileName.arc* file: Contains the graphic database with the coordinates that define the linestring (arc) vector features.